 This solution can be used to replicate real-time data from one Redshift cluster to another.
 In that case, we need to configure an event trigger in the S3 bucket.
 For details on configuring an event trigger with S3 bucket, we can follow this link.

 Using own KMS customer-managed keys allow us to protect the Amazon Redshift data and give full control over who can use these keys to access the cluster data.
-It is worth mentioning that AWS services S3 and KMS provide an easy solution to encrypt data loads without any additional charge, though KMS has a limited free tier offer up to 20,000 requests per month.
+It is worth mentioning that with AWS services KMS and S3, encryption of your data loads is provided without any additional charge, though KMS has a limited free tier offer up to 20,000 requests per month.

 In the past, we had to meet our security professionals and ask them to integrate security into our data repositories, in large and complex environments we still do.
-However, we can also follow such guidelines which enable us, the data architects, to ensure the bare minimum when it comes to running our data solutions on the cloud.
+However, we can also follow such guidelines which enable us, the data architects, to ensure the bare minimum when it comes to running our data solutions on the cloud, especially as one researches relevant topics including Redshift security.
 I hope this solution will help you do your work in a safe and secure data environment.